IBM-Cloud/docs/services/vpn/index.md

 4. Provide the details to establish a connection between your data center or SoftLayer server VPN gateway, and the IBM VPN gateway.
 {: #site}

-  1. Select the **Gateway Appliance** tab.
-  2. Select **Create Connection** in the **Site Connections** section.
+  1. Select **Create Connection** in the **Site Connections** section.
-  3. Specify the following site connection details:
+  2. Specify the following site connection details:
   	* **Name**: Name of the connection
   	* **Description**: Description of the connection (optional)
-  	* **Preshared Key String**: Preshared (secret) key to be used for authentication
+  	* **Preshared Key String**: Preshared (secret) key to be used for authentication.
+Select **SHOW** to view the key in plain text.
   	* **Admin State**: Status of the VPN connection.
 Select from drop-down: UP or DOWN.
 Default value: UP
+  	**Note:** You must do the initial configuration with the admin state as ***UP*** and save it.
+Later, you can change the admin state to ***DOWN***, if required.
   	* **Customer Gateway IP**: Remote endpoint IP address of the VPN tunnel
   	* **Customer Subnet**: Remote subnet address in CIDR format.
 Select the plus sign to add another subnet.
-  4. (Optional) Configure the following **Advanced Settings** parameters:
+  3. (Optional) Configure the following **Advanced Settings** parameters:
   	* **IKE Policy**: Select the IKE policy.
   	* **Keep Alive Interval**: Keepalive interval in seconds.
 Send keepalive messages at the configured interval to check liveliness of the peer.
 Default value: 15.
 Range: 5-86399
   	* **Action on dead peer**: Action to be taken when the peer is detected as dead.
     	Values:
-  		* hold (default value): the security association (SA) is put on hold
+  		* hold (default value): the security association (SA) is put on hold.
+  		**Note:** To resume the SA negotiation after recovery of the dead peer, set the connection admin state to **DOWN**, save it, and then reset it to **UP**.
-  		* clear: the SA is deleted
+  		* clear: the SA is deleted immediately
-  		* disabled: the SA is disabled
+  		* disabled: the SA is disabled until the timeout value expires
-  		* restart: the SA is renegotiated
+  		* restart: the SA is put on hold until the timeout value expires, after which the SA is renegotiated
-  		* restart-by-peer: all SAs with the dead peer are renegotiated
+  		* restart-by-peer: the SA is put on hold and the connection information is retained; a new connection is established after the peer initiates a connection request
   	* **IPSec Policy**: Select the IPSec policy.
   	* **Keep Alive Timeout**: Timeout value in seconds after which the session is terminated.
 Default value: 120.
 Range: 6-86400.
 The keep alive timeout value must be higher than the keep alive interval value.
-  5. Select **SAVE**.
+  4. Select **SAVE**.

-  **Note:** When the connection is being established, the connection status displays as ***pending create***.
-When you see this status, refresh the screen a few times to see the connection active status.
+  **Note:** The connection can take up to a minute to activate.
+During this time, the GUI does auto refresh to reflect the most recent status.
+If the connection is not active even after a minute, manually refresh the screen to see the status.
+If the status is still inactive, verify the connection information.

 **Important:** If you are using a web application, you must bind the web application to the Docker container you are using.
 This binding is required for the traffic to pass through the IPSec VPN tunnel.

-**Important:** The IBM VPN service currently operates in responder mode.
+**Important:** The IBM VPN service currently operates in initiator mode.
 To initiate the VPN connection, a data packet must flow out from the IBM VPN gateway to your on-premises data center or SoftLayer server.
 Once the VPN connection is established, traffic can flow in either direction between endpoints of the VPN connection.

 # rellinks